jscherer92/Quark/README.md

 I am working on (an OS written Rust because why not).
 I will be splitting my time between the two, but I will make sure this stays updated.
 At least working on it once or twice a week.

 # Current Footprint
-Quark, with ChakraCore and a full IE11 browser is sitting at 7MB of RAM usage with the debugger attached.
+Quark, with ChakraCore and a full IE11 browser is sitting at 9MB of RAM usage with the debugger attached and no object cleanup.
 It is also sitting at 198KB for an exe and 5 MB for the ChakraCore.dll of disk usage.
 I will do some more testing around it without Chakra or with V8.
 There will most likely be different configurations that will allow people to create very simple applications.
 More info on footprint coming in the near future!